luciusssss/mc2_corpus/README.md

 Our data mainly contains three parts.

-You can download our web-crawled data [Hugging Face](https://huggingface.co/datasets/pkupie/mc2_corpus).
+You can download our web-crawled data from [Hugging Face](https://huggingface.co/datasets/pkupie/mc2_corpus).

-For data from [Culturax](https://huggingface.co/datasets/uonlp/CulturaX) and [WikiPedia](https://huggingface.co/datasets/graelo/wikipedia), you can download and then process them using scripts in this repository.
+For data from [Culturax](https://huggingface.co/datasets/uonlp/CulturaX) and [Wikipedia](https://huggingface.co/datasets/graelo/wikipedia), you can download and then process them using scripts in this repository.
 We will upload our scripts soon.

 ## License Information